cl91/NeptuneOS/readme.md

    This is only supported in Pentium Pro (i686) and later.
 There is no way to disable this at compile time (see assembly routine `enable_paging` in `sel4/src/arch/x86/32/head.S`).
 2. RAM: 32MB should be safe, can probably go lower.
-3. VGA-compatible graphics controller.
-4. PS2 keyboard.
-Most BIOSes offer PS2 emulation for USB keyboards so connecting a USB keyboard should also work.
-5. PC BIOS or compatible, with a conformant ACPI implementation.
+3. BIOS or UEFI-based firmware, with a conformant ACPI implementation.
 This is more of a seL4 requirement as it needs at least ACPI 3.0 for detecting the number of CPU cores.
 Note that most early 32-bit era PCs don't necessarily have a conformant ACPI (let alone ACPI 3.0) implementation, so this pretty much restricts you to Core 2 Duo era machines.
    Thinkpad X60 is a 32-bit laptop that has been tested to work.

-For amd64 systems:
+4. VGA-compatible graphics controller.
+If you are booting under UEFI, the GOP linear framebuffer is used to render the text console.
+Similarly, if you use coreboot as your boot firmware and have enabled its builtin graphics initialization routines, its linear framebuffer will also be used to render our text console.
+Otherwise, the VGA text console will be used.
+5. PS2 keyboard.
+Many BIOSes offer PS2 emulation for USB keyboards so connecting a USB keyboard might also work.

+For amd64 systems the CPU and RAM requirements are slightly different:

 1. CPU: At least Intel Ivy Bridge or equivalent: the default seL4 kernel is built with the `fsgsbase` instruction enabled.
 This is only supported on Ivy Bridge and later.